 - We automatically optimize our website’s images, minify JS and CSS files, lazyload resources, and much more.

 But why waste time telling you all this when we could show you?
-Just use our 14-day free trial without credit card requirement and see if our services are to your liking.
+Just sign up for our free trial without any credit card requirement and see if our services are to your liking.
 If not, then that’s fine too, no hard feelings!